sa7mon/sa7mon.github.io/content/2025-projects.md

 The only machine in my house running Windows is my desktop and I would like to change that for a myriad of reasons.
 I'll document my requirements, Linux distro selection, and results.

+### Open Source Burp Alternative

+This is likely a longer-term project than what I could do in a few months, but I'm beginning to play around with some Go libraries that should make it easy to build desktop apps.
+I have little to no experience with desktop apps as most of my development is either with web APIs or command-line tools.
+To help with my learning experience, I will build an app for pentester to use when testing web apps.
+It will combine features of Burp, Caido, and include some useful features I have not seen other tools implement.

+Let's build!